matttgregg/mng-tracker/README.md

 For example `mng-tracker MSFT GOOG -p 2020-07-02` queries for the period starting 2nd July 2020, for MSFT and GOOG.

+An optional `-f` argument may be given to read a comma separated list of tickers from a file. e.g. `mng-tracker -f tickers.txt -p 2020-07-02`

 Output is to stdout, with errors to stderr.

 ## Example: